Discipline – A Misunderstood Friend

 Discipline in Āyurveda: The Importance of Dinacharya

 Discipline plays a central role in an Āyurvedic lifestyle, as it helps to bring the body, mind and daily rhythm into harmony.
+This involves both external and internal discipline.

 A healthy and balanced life requires a certain level of order – not only in daily life, but also in the mind.
+The universe itself follows a natural order. Āyurvedic guidelines help us to fit harmoniously into this order.

 The basic recommendations include: